AJ-appz/Catzy-privacy/Catzy_Privacy_Policy.md

 By using Catzy, you agree to the terms outlined in this Privacy Policy and consent to the processing of your data as described.

-Okay, here is the German translation of the Catzy Privacy Policy.

 ---